civol/HDLRuby/README.md

 end
 ```

-As seen in the code above, each bit of the `acq` vector is one when the corresponding sequencer required an access or 0 otherwise, bit 0 corresponding to sequencer 0, bit 1 to sequencer 1 and so one.
+As seen in the code above, each bit of the `acq` vector is one when the corresponding sequencer required an access or 0 otherwise, bit 0 corresponds to sequencer 0, bit 1 to sequencer 1 and so on.

 #### Monitors

-Arbiters a especially useful when we can ensure that the sequencers accessing the same resource do not overlap or when the do not need to synchronize with each other.
+Arbiters are especially useful when we can ensure that the sequencers accessing the same resource do not overlap or when they do not need to synchronize with each other.
 If such synchronizations are required, instead of arbiters, it is possible to use the *monitor* components.

-The monitor component are instantiated like the arbiters as follows:
+The monitor component is instantiated like the arbiters as follows:

 ```ruby
 monitor(:<name>).(<list of shared signals>)
 ```

-Monitors are used exactly the same ways as arbiters (including the write access granting policies), but blocks the execution of the sequencers that require a write access until the access is granted.
-If we take the example of code with two sequencers given as illustration of arbiter usage, replacing the arbiter by a monitor as follows will lock the second sequencer until it can write to shared variables `x` and `y` ensuring that all its loop cycles have the specified result:
+Monitors are used exactly the same ways as arbiters (including the write access granting policies) but block the execution of the sequencers that require write access until the access is granted.
+If we take the example of code with two sequencers given as an illustration of arbiter usage, replacing the arbiter with a monitor as follows will lock the second sequencer until it can write to shared variables `x` and `y` ensuring that all its loop cycles have the specified result:

 ```ruby
 monitor(:ctrl_xy).(x,y)
 ```

-Since monitors locks processes, it automatically insert a step, hence to avoid confusion, aquiring access to a monitor is done by using method `lock` instead of assigning 1, and releasing is done by using method `unlock` instead of assigning 0.
-Hence, when using a monitor, the previous arbiter-based code should be rewriten as follows:
+Since monitors lock processes, they automatically insert a step.
+Hence to avoid confusion, acquiring access to a monitor is done by using the method `lock` instead of assigning 1, and releasing is done by using the method `unlock` instead of assigning 0.
+Hence, when using a monitor, the previous arbiter-based code should be rewritten as follows:

 ```ruby
 input :clk, :start